When faced with the bewildering array of heartworm and flea treatments, dog owners have two choices:

 Sentinel contains lufenuron, an insect growth regulator.
 It kills fleas in the egg by blocking their growth.
 That’s great for safety.
 Being the only non-insecticidal product for dogs is certainly an excellent drawcard.

-However, not killing fleas isn’t always compatible with the active lifestyle of most dogs.
+However, not killing fleas isn’t always compatible with an active lifestyle.
 Your dog will undoubtedly pick up ‘travellers’ on the street, at the park, and even in your yard from stray cats.
 These fleas will live long, happy lives.
 So if you’re into flea welfare, Sentinel is the best.
-I have to admit I’m not a member of that group.
+Personally, that’s not a group I’ll be joining anytime soon.

 Modern treatments in the isoxazoline class are very safe and extremely fast in removing fleas.
 Like Sentinel, they’re also tablets so you don’t have any messy drug and solvent on the coat.

-There are three.
 Bravecto has taken a lot of heat for suspected adverse reactions in dogs, which I think is unfair.
-However, it’s still wise to avoid longer-acting products when shorter-acting products are effective.
-That’s because the initial dose is likely to be higher.
+However, it’s still wise to avoid longer-acting products if you can use shorter-acting products effectively.

 Nexgard I have no strong opinion of.
-Towards the end of the month, it’s a bit slower to kill fleas and ticks than the third product.
+Towards the end of the month, it’s a bit slower to kill fleas and ticks than Simparica though.

 Hang on, did I just mention mites and ticks?
 That needs an explanation.

 Nope.
 Companies aren’t great at telling you what their products don’t cover.
 Here’s a list of the common mites and ticks of Aussie dogs, which is very similar to other countries.

 - Brown dog tick

 The paralysis tick deserves a special mention.
 At any one time, half of the patients in some vet hospitals in the eastern states can have tick paralysis.
 It kills without treatment and is very expensive to manage.